id-studiolab/Digital-Interfaces/assignments/02-reaction-game/index.md

 In this weeks assignment we are going to build a simple reaction game and embody it in different shapes and forms.

-## Game logic and hardware involved
+## Game hardware and control flow
 The basic game makes use of two input components (either Touch Sensor or Tactile Switch), and a Chainable RGB LED as an output.

 Once the LED turns white, both players have to try and touch their sensor as quick as possible.
-Whoever is faster wins the round, and the LED will light up in the corresponding color.
+Whoever is faster wins the round, and the LED will light up in the color of the winner.

 ![](reaction_game.jpg)

+The image above shows the minimal components you need to make the technology work.
+The diagram shows the control flow of the game.
+We will go into more detail of explaining about Acting Machine Diagrams later.
+For now you can already interprete how the control might flow if you start in the state (circle) labeled "wait" and then traverse the transitions (arrows) from state to state.

+## Game code
+There is a simple way to derive a program that implement the control flow from the acting machine diagram, we have already done that for you.
+In order to find this code you first have to identify the LED form factor of the LEDs in your Connected Interaction Kit.
+Match the LED in your kit with one of the images below, then access the game code by pressing the  button under the matching image.
 ---

 |                Chainable RGB/W LED (ChaiNEO)                 |                  Chainable RGB LED (Grove)                   |